-- Describe your state/territory's policies and practices for pre-licensure inspections of licensed child care center providers for compliance with health, safety, and fire standards. - All applicants receive a pre-licensure inspection prior to the issuance of a license to ensure compliance with all standards before a license is issued. - ii.
-Describe your state/territory's policies and practices for annual, unannounced inspections of licensed CCDF child care center providers. - All providers receive at least one full unannounced inspection annually.
+i.
+Describe your state/territory's requirements for pre-licensure inspections of licensed family child care providers for compliance with health, safety, and fire standards All applicants receive a pre-licensure inspection prior to the issuance of a license to ensure compliance with all standards before a license is issued.

+ii.
+Describe your state/territory's policies and practices for annual, unannounced inspections of licensed CCDF family child care providers.

+All providers receive at least one full unannounced inspection annually.